Knowledge Base Sections ▾

 - Cheapest open-source models: $0.10—0.30/1M

 For flagship models, OpenRouter offers almost no savings — Anthropic and OpenAI do not optimize their top models through intermediaries.
-For open-source models, there's a 10-30% saving compared to direct hosters (Together, Fireworks).
-The cheapest available through OpenRouter is about $0.10/1M for small models with limited quality.
+For open-source models, there's a 10-30% saving relative to direct hosters (Together, Fireworks).
+The cheapest available through OpenRouter is around $0.10/1M for small models with limited quality.

 Comparison: OpenRouter vs JoinGonka Gateway

-JoinGonka Gateway works fundamentally differently.
-Instead of routing to commercial data centers, it connects the user to the decentralized Gonka network — 4000+ GPUs hosted by independent providers worldwide.
+JoinGonka Gateway operates fundamentally differently.
+Instead of routing to commercial data centers, it connects the user to the decentralized Gonka network — 4000+ GPUs housed by independent hosts worldwide.
 Each GPU earns GNK tokens for performing AI inference.
-The architecture is Proof of Useful Work: computing power is directly converted into useful output, without data center overheads.
+The architecture is Proof of Useful Work: computational power is directly converted into useful output, without data center overheads.

 Direct comparison of key parameters: